para2k/para2k/README.md

 With seven years of experience working at the local post office, I bring strong communication skills and a proven ability to work well under pressure.
 I am eager to contribute my knowledge and passion for frontend development to a collaborative team and create engaging user experiences.

+You can find most of my projects source code at my repos.

 ## C# Projects
 - Mobile Parking App with SQL: https://github.com/para2k/ParkolasApp
 - Warehouse Manager Winforms App: https://github.com/para2k/Raktarkezelo